 Air Force Junior Reserve Officer Training Corps (AFJROTC) is a program designed to develop citizens of character dedicated to serving their nation and community.
 Each AFJROTC class contains three components: aerospace science, leadership education, and a wellness program.
 Aerospace Science courses develop a sense of service, while focusing on science and technology.
 Leadership education courses emphasize citizenship and character education.
 Wellness is an official and integral part of the Air Force Junior ROTC program.
 It motivates cadets to pursue healthy, active lifestyles throughout their adult lives.
-Each semester of study contains an aerospace science, leadership and wellness component in a 40/40/20% ratio respectively.
+Each semester of study contains an aerospace science, leadership, and wellness component in a 40/40/20% ratio respectively.

 The course titles JROTC I - IX refer to a cadet's current semester in the program with associated curriculum selected from the following AFJROTC course offerings.
+AS (Aerospace Science) courses are strategically paired with LE (Leadership Education) Courses, so that all courses are taught on a 7-year implementation plan per the United States Air Force.

-AEROSPACE SCIENCE (AS) COURSES:
+Aerospace Science (AS) Courses: